 Weight Loss Story

-I’ve always been fairly active and believed I “ate healthy”.
+I’ve always been fairly active and believed I ate mostly healthy.
 Although I’ve never been seriously overweight, I still struggled with my weight for what felt like the majority of my life.

 Looking back now, it seems like I was always trying to lose weight – or at the very least I was always thinking about it.
 Losing weight was something I wanted to do and knew I could do, but I always managed to put it off until some magical, future date and time down the road.
 Any weight loss efforts never extended much beyond trying to be more active and cutting out obvious junk food.
 I would manage to lose 5 pounds here or 10 pounds there – inevitably slipping back into old habits, which of course meant those lost pounds would find their way home again before long.

 I don’t hold any of this against myself now – I was just plain old uninformed.
 I simply didn’t have the knowledge or sustainable habits in place needed for lasting, sustainable weight loss.
-Exercise and being active have always come easily, but what I would come to learn was that my diet was what needed to be overhauled the most.
+Exercise and being active have always come easily, but what I would come to learn was that I needed to completely overhaul my approach to eating.

-I completely fell out of the exercise habit during my first pregnancy in 2003 and used having an infant as an excuse for being mostly inactive.
+I fell out of the exercise habit during my first pregnancy in 2003 and used having an infant as an excuse for being mostly inactive.
 I’d been hanging out at my post-partum weight of about 165 for nearly a year by the spring of 2005.
-Having just weaned, it was shortly after my oldest daughter’s 1st birthday that I felt ready to get back into shape and exercising more regularly again.
+Having just weaned my daughter, it was shortly after her 1st birthday that I knew it was time to get back into shape and start exercising more regularly again.

 Spring 2005

-The university I was working for at the time was hosting a well promoted running race, and with a friend decided to try and run the entire 3.5 mile race together.
-I knew that running was a great way to lose weight and having a race to train for was the perfect reason to stay motivated.
+The university I was working for at the time was hosting a well promoted running race.
+With a friend, we decided to try and run the entire 3.5 mile race together.
+I was not a runner, but I knew running was a great way to lose weight.
+Having a race to train for was the perfect way get started and stay motivated to stick with it.

-Our self-designed training program involved running and then walking and then running again, slowly increasing the time spent running and decreasing the time spent walking as the days went on and we felt ready.
-People often ask me how I got my start with running, and our approach was very similar to the popular Couch to 5K program that I later came to learn about.
+Our self-designed training program involved intervals of running and walking.
+We would meet at the school track after work to run and walk, slowly increasing the time spent running and decreasing the time spent walking as the days and weeks went on.
+People often ask me how I got my start with running, our approach was very similar to the popular Couch to 5K program that I later came to learn about and now recommend to anyone who is looking for some guidance with learning to run.

-With about a month of training, we successfully ran the entire 3.5 mile race – the furthest I’d ever run in my entire life.
-I was very happy that running was easier now and hoped it might help me to lose some weight – especially because I’d already lost some during our weeks leading up to the race.
+With about a month of training, we completely our goal to “run the whole time” and successfully ran the entire 3.5 mile race without having to walk.
+It was the furthest I’d ever run in my entire life and it felt like an awesome accomplishment.
+I was very happy that running was easier now and hoped it might help me continue to lose weight because I’d already lost some during our weeks of training leading up to the race.

-I didn’t love running, but I did love that my jeans were fitting better again, so I spent the summer of 2005 entering any 5K within a 20 mile radius of my house.
-The races kept me lacing up my sneakers and helped ensure I’d get out there and run a couple mornings a week.
-My weight made its back down to the 150′s without changing much else and I was feeling a lot better about my post-baby body.
+And while I didn’t love running, I did love that my jeans were fitting better again and so I stuck with it.
+I spent the summer of 2005 entering any 5K within a 20 mile radius of my house.
+Having a race on the calendar kept me lacing up my sneakers and helped ensure I’d get out there and run a couple mornings a week.
+My weight made its back down to the 150’s without changing much else and I was finally feeling a lot better about my post-baby body.

 Summer 2005, happy but still 20+ lbs heavier than I would have liked.

-I stopped running in December 2005 when I got pregnant with our second baby.
-I stayed active and walked through my entire pregnancy, but was secretly glad to have excuse to stop running – it simply was not my most favorite way to spend 40 minutes on any given day.
+I stopped running in December 2005 when I got pregnant with our second child.
+I stayed active and walked through my entire pregnancy, but was secretly glad to have excuse to stop running.
+It simply was not my most favorite way to spend 40 minutes on any given day.

 In August of 2006 left my job as a Computer Programmer to become a Stay at Home Mom, a month before we were to become a family of four.